 For donation and reward-based crowdfunding

-This will mean that crowdfunding platforms of this nature including Ray of Hope Initiative, Simply Giving, Giving.sg, and Give.Asia, will be required to verify the legitimacy of the fund-raising appeal, as well as make public all the donations received and their commission or fees.
+This will mean that crowdfunding platforms of this nature include Ray of Hope Initiative, Simply Giving, Giving.sg, and Give.Asia will be required to verify the legitimacy of the fund-raising appeal, as well as make public all the donations received and their commission or fees.
 Those making fund-raising appeals will also be required to disclose whether they are receiving any government aid.